SirCryptic/NullBot-Discord/README.md

 To use the bot, you can type the following commands ...

 - `!console help` - Displays the list of available functions
+- `!console whois [host]` - Get WHOIS Information About A Domain or IP
 - `!console nmap [host]` - Detect OS & Find Open Ports On A Host
 - `!console nikto -h [host]` - Scan a web server for vulnerabilities